 Johnson has played an integral role in the last several presidential campaigns.
 He served as a Senior Advisor to the 2012 re-election campaign of President Barack Obama.
 In this capacity, Johnson was a member of the campaign's senior leadership and traveled the country as a national surrogate.
 In 2008, Johnson was an informal advisor and surrogate speaker for the 2008 Obama for America campaign, and in 2004, he was a Senior Advisor for Congressional Affairs in the Kerry presidential campaign.

-From 1998-2000, Johnson served in senior roles in the Clinton White House, among them as Deputy Assistant to the President for Legislative Affairs.
-In that role, Johnson was President Clinton's principal liaison to the U.S. House of Representatives.
-Among his accomplishments, Johnson helped steer congressional approval of legislation extending permanent normal trade relations to China.
+From 1998-2000, Johnson served in the Clinton White House as Deputy Assistant to the President for Legislative Affairs.
+He was President Clinton's principal liaison to the U.S. House of Representatives and achieved numerous legislative victories including the extension of permanent normal trade relations with China.

 Upon leaving the White House in 2000, Johnson joined the AT&T and Bell South corporations, respectively, as Vice-President for Congressional Affairs.
 For each company, Johnson advanced a range of policy issues central to the telecommunications industry, such as state and local taxes on internet access and the extension of federal tax credits to help Bell South recover from the impact of Hurricane Katrina.